numpy/numpy/doc/source/reference/arrays.maskna.rst

 Most computations whose input is NA will output NA as well, a property known as propagation.
 Some operations, however, always produce the same result no matter what the value of the NA is.
-The clearest example of this is with the logical operands *and* and *or*.
+The clearest example of this is with the logical operations *and* and *or*.
 Since both np.logical_or(True, True) and np.logical_or(False, True) are True, all possible boolean values on the left hand side produce the same answer.
 This means that np.logical_or(np.NA, True) can produce